multimediaeval/multimediaeval.github.io/_editions/2021/tasks/emotionalmario.md

 # required info
 title: "Emotional Mario: A Games Analytics Challenge"
 subtitle:
-blurb: "Carry out analysis of emotion on videos and biometric data of players to predict key moments in the gameplay.
+blurb: "Carry out analysis of emotion on videos and biometric data of players to predict key events in the gameplay.
 Optionally, use these predictions to create a highlights video containing the best moments of gameplay."
 ---

 <!-- # please respect the structure below-->